MicrosoftDocs/dynamics-365-fraud-protection/content/templates.md

 -	Environment metadata (for example, name, description, or geolocation metadata).

 > [!NOTE]
-> Following resources aren't included in environment template:
+> The following resources aren't included in environment template:
 > - Decision rules and post-decision actions in nonproduction branches.
 > - Draft (unpublished) rules.
 > - List data (list name and columns are included).